ekozlowski/celery_play/readme.rst

 Can I use this?
 ===============

 Sure, but you assume all responsibility.
+This is MIT Licensed.